yandraai/TF-IDF-variants-MAP-REDUCE-On-Java/README.md

 Stage-2
 --------
+- Modified the programs to remove from consideration all those words that occur only once in each document.
+Repeated the tasks of Stage-1 above

 Observations on the variation between Stage 1 and Stage 2:
 -------------------------------------------------------------
 - We observe the words with more relevance across the corpus appear in the top 15 .
 - The effect of the words that just appear once in a word and once in a document or very few documents is high on the TF IDF value on the whole as the denominator depends on it.